oopsmonk/documentation/compass/1.0/tutorials/set-up-a-private-tangle.md

 :::danger:Important
 If the IRI node to which Compass is connected becomes compromised, an attacker could manipulate Compass to receive favorable treatment.
 Possible scenarios include the following:
 - Return tip transactions that prioritize the attackers transactions over the regular tip selection algorithm.
-- Return tip transactions that conflict with the ledger state (double spend IOTA tokens) causing Compass to send an inconsistent milestone.
+- Return tip transactions that lead to double spends, causing Compass to send an inconsistent milestone.
 IRI nodes will not accept this milestone and no more transactions will be confirmed.
 - Stop propagating milestone transactions to the rest of the network, causing no more transactions to be confirmed.
 :::